Optimal training of integer-valued neural networks with mixed integer programming: Introduction

 \section{Introduction}

-Training NNs using gradient-based optimization methods can be tedious.
+Training neural networks (NNs) using gradient-based optimization methods can be tedious.
 Hyper-parameters require meticulous and computationally-intensive tuning to reach the best results.
-Although state-of-the-art methods use gradient-based optimization, these standard methods often require a large number of neurons and immense amounts of data.
+Although state-of-the-art methods use gradient-based optimization, these methods often require a large number of neurons and immense amounts of data.

-A number of studies have been performed recently that try to counteract the trend of increasingly-large networks.
-For instance, a branch of NN optimization that intends to reduce the size of networks has gained some traction \citep{DBLP:journals/ijon/HuangSH20}.
-The motivation of these studies is to decrease the memory needs of NNs and to increase efficiency in training and using them, without degrading the networks' generalization ability.
+In light of the computational demands, a number of recent studies seek to counteract the trend of increasingly-large networks.
+For instance, a branch of neural network optimization that intends to reduce the size of networks has gained some traction \cite{DBLP:journals/ijon/HuangSH20,Serra20:compression}.
+The motivation of such studies is to decrease the memory needs of NNs and to increase efficiency in training and using them, without degrading the networks' generalization ability.
+Further, neural architecture search seeks to automatically obtain for a good configuration of a NN \cite{DBLP:journals/jmlr/ElskenMH19}.

-We posit that modelling NNs using mixed integer programming (MIP) and training them with discrete optimisation solvers could work well in reduced memory settings.
-Recent work shows that this idea is feasible when using minimal data \citep{DBLP:conf/cp/IcarteICCMB19}.
-It is unclear whether MIP solvers can perform well with large networks and large amounts of data.
-Instead, we see potential in using solvers to train smaller networks with small batches of data.
+We posit that modelling NNs as mixed integer programs (MIP) and training them with discrete optimization solvers could work well in reduced memory settings.
+Recent work shows that this idea is feasible when using minimal data to train the restricted class of binary NNs (BNNs) \cite{DBLP:conf/cp/IcarteICCMB19}.

-Training with solvers may not compare to gradient-based methods at large scale, but MIP-based training will reduce hyper-parameter tuning considerably.
-Choosing learning rates, momentum, decay, the number of epochs, batch sizes and more will be unnecessary.
+Training with MIP solvers is not expected to be competitive with gradient-based methods at large scale, as MIP models are currently limited by the amount of data they can use to train.
+Instead, we see potential in using MIP solvers to train smaller networks with small batches of data.
+Moreover, MIP-based training reduces hyper-parameter tuning considerably: choosing learning rates, momentum, decay, the number of epochs, batch sizes and more becomes unnecessary.
 By modelling NNs using MIP and reasonable objective functions, the solver can in principle find a guaranteed optimal solution.
-This is advantageous, as even after extensive hyper-parameter tuning for gradient-based methods, it can be unclear whether an optimal NN configuration has been reached.
+This is theoretically intriguing and of practical advantage, as even after extensive hyper-parameter tuning for gradient-based methods, it can be unclear whether an optimal NN configuration has been reached.

-Previous work has shown the advantages of using MIP to solve particular aspects of NNs. \citet{DBLP:journals/constraints/FischettiJ18} show that it is feasible to model NNs using MIP and use solvers to generate optimized adversarial images for the network. \citet{DBLP:conf/cp/IcarteICCMB19} show the feasibility of directly training binary NNs (BNN) using MIP solvers.
-In this paper, we go beyond \citet{DBLP:conf/cp/IcarteICCMB19} to train integer-valued NNs using MIP models.
-Further, we provide new models that resemble popular loss functions from gradient-based optimization.